Can you use movement to reduce elevated cortisol, which is a result of overtraining?

 Cortisol is the stress hormone that is often chronically elevated when we're overtrained and burnt out.
 When it comes to exercise, the main contributors to chronically elevated cortisol are long cardio exercise, like running, and also very intense exercise, like HIT.

-If the body perceives stress, it bumps out tons of cortisol.
+If the body perceives stress, our adrenals secrete cortisol.
 That's a normal response to exercise.
 When we exercise moderately and rest enough, everything should be fine as the cortisol goes up as we exercise and back down after we're done.

 But if we work out too much, too long and don't rest enough, this stress hormone gets secreted continuously.
 The body doesn't know that we're just running on the treadmill, trying to *earn* our dinner… Which is a good place to remind you: You never have to earn your dinner.
 You've already earned it by being here, breathing and living your life.
 Nothing extra needed.

-As a result of too much or too long exercise, the body doesn't have enough resources to make many other hormones, including sex hormones.
-Our thyroid and adrenals get tanked.
-Our periods get wonky or disappear.
-Our mood sucks.
+As a result of too much or too long exercise, the body doesn't have enough resources to make many other hormones, including sex hormones (like progesterone).

 Can You Reduce Cortisol By Exercising?